vcuspinera/vcuspinera.github.io/_posts/2020-05-03-finish-courses.md

 Hopefully, I will share more great moments in person with all this amazing people before the program finished.
 Looking forward to see you guys!

 ```
-The MDS in numbers: 24 courses equivalent to 192 classes, 96 labs and 39 quizzes, and countless hours doing homework side by side with outstanding friends.
+The MDS classes in numbers:
+      24 courses equivalent to 192 classes, 96 labs and 39 quizzes, and
+      countless hours doing homework side by side with outstanding friends.
 ```